genomicsclass/book/pages/bioc2_hybstor.md

 ```
 ## [1] TRUE
 ```
-We see that doubling the number of processors halves the time required to get the length of each component of the archive.
+We see that doubling the number of processors reduces the time required to get the length of each component of the archive.
 With large numbers of cores, we can quickly assemble information about many variants.